COVID-19: Living in London

 How will I travel around London safely?

-From 15 June 2020 it will be compulsory to wear a face covering on public transport in England.
+It is compulsory to wear a face covering on public transport in England.
+Face coverings must be worn for the full duration of journeys on the public transport network, including inside stations.
 Face coverings should cover both your mouth and nose.
 You can find the latest advice on public transport on the Transport for London website.

 Whilst public transport is running, we recommend that you consider cycling or walking.
 If you have your own bicycle, we offer cycle parking at all Imperial campuses.